LazaUK/UdemyProjects-TensorFlow/README.md

 ## Project 10 - Time Series
 1. Using time series analysis to predict Bitcoin prices.
 Applying Mean Absolute Scaled Error (MASE) metrics.
 Introducing terms of **window** and **horizon**.
 Building various models to beat autocorrelation base model.

+## Project 11 - Covid Results Predictions
+1. Results of the Cambridge Spark's Marc 2023 Hackathon.
+Predicting how likely the patient to get positive or negative Covid results, based on their answers from the provided questionnaire.
+Worked on the adapted dataset from the Israeli Ministry of Health - source is referenced within the Jupyter notebook.